ShubhamSharmaMBA/Data-Analyst-Shubham/README.md

 ________________________________________
-Diagnostic Analysis
-Project Description:
+**Diagnostic Analysis**

-The diagnostic analysis focused on identifying the underlying causes of high withdrawal rates in specific courses and academic sessions.
+**Project Description:** The diagnostic analysis focused on identifying the underlying causes of high withdrawal rates in specific courses and academic sessions.

-Project Title:
-Diagnostic Analysis of UCW Withdrawal Rates
+**Project Title:** Diagnostic Analysis of UCW Withdrawal Rates

-Objective:
-Identify the key factors driving high withdrawal rates at UCW, with a focus on student demographics and course difficulty.
+**Objective:** Identify the key factors driving high withdrawal rates at UCW, focusing on student demographics and course difficulty.

-Background:
-Some courses at UCW had higher-than-average withdrawal rates, prompting an investigation into potential causes.
+**Background:** Some courses at UCW had higher-than-average withdrawal rates, prompting an investigation into potential causes.

-Scope:
-The analysis focused on diagnosing the causes of withdrawals by correlating withdrawal data with student demographics and academic calendar timing.
+**Scope:** The analysis focused on diagnosing the causes of withdrawals by correlating withdrawal data with student demographics and academic calendar timing.

-Dataset:
+**Dataset:**
-•	Student demographics
+- Student demographics
-•	Course enrolment and withdrawal records
+- Course enrolment and withdrawal records

-Methodology:
+**Methodology:**
    1. Data Collection:
-o	AWS Glue was used to gather relevant data for analysis.
+         - AWS Glue was used to gather relevant data for analysis.
    2. Correlation Analysis:
-o	AWS EC2 ran a correlation analysis to identify relationships between course difficulty and student withdrawals.
+         - AWS EC2 ran a correlation analysis to identify relationships between course difficulty and student withdrawals.
    3. Auditing:
-o	AWS CloudTrail was used to track and audit changes to student records for compliance.
+         - AWS CloudTrail was used to track and audit changes to student records for compliance.

-Tools and Technologies:
+**Tools and Technologies:**
-•	AWS Glue: For data collection
+- **AWS Glue:** For data collection
-•	AWS EC2: For correlation analysis
+- **AWS EC2:** For correlation analysis
-•	AWS CloudTrail: For auditing
+- **AWS CloudTrail:** For auditing

-Deliverables:
+**Deliverables:**
-•	A diagnostic report with recommendations for reducing withdrawal rates based on key findings.
+- A diagnostic report with recommendations for reducing withdrawal rates based on key findings.

-Timeline:
+**Timeline:**
-•	Completed in 3 weeks.
+- Completed in 3 weeks.

 ________________________________________
 Data Wrangling